 Should you pay your credit card annual fee to earn miles?

-Which card offers the most miles for paying the annual fee, and is it a good way of building your stash?
+Many cards offer miles for paying the annual fee, but is it a cost-effective way of building your stash?

 In this post, we’ll look at which card offers the best deal for paying your annual fee (and whether you should pay it in the first place).

-Which credit cards offer miles with the annual fee?
+Which credit cards offer miles for paying the annual fee?

 Below is a list of all the credit cards that offer miles with annual fee payment.